paulamonico/paulamonico/README.md

 # sobre mim
 - 15yo
 - meu nome é Paula
+- Número na chamada: 33

 <!--
 **paulamonico/paulamonico** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.